canidlogic/yip/pod/YipAdmin.md

     Print a `Set-Cookie` HTTP header that contains a fresh, valid authorization cookie.
 The `Set-Cookie` line is printed directly to standard output, followed by a CR+LF break.

+- **cancelCookie()**

+    Print a `Set-Cookie` HTTP header that overwrites any authorization cookie the client may have with an invalid value and then immediately expires the cookie.
+The `Set-Cookie` line is printed directly to standard output, followed by a CR+LF break.

+# STATIC CLASS METHODS

+- **invalid\_method()**

+    Send an HTTP 405 Method Not Allowed back to the client and exit without returning.

+- **bad\_request()**

+    Send an HTTP 400 Bad Request back to the client and exit without returning.

+- **read\_client()**

+    Read data sent by an HTTP client.
+This checks for CONTENT\_LENGTH environment variable, then reads exactly that from standard input, returning the raw bytes in a binary string.
+If there are any problems, sends 400 Bad Request back to client and exits without returning.

+- **parse\_form($str)**

+    Given a string in application/x-www-form-urlencoded format, parse it into a hash reference containing the decoded key/value map with possible Unicode in the strings.
+If there are any problems, sends 400 Bad Request back to client and exists without returning.

 # AUTHOR